vietanhit97/Project-Javascript-Yarn/README.md

 ## What is this?

-This is an opinionated, extremely-bare-bones JavaScript project template.
+An opinionated, extremely-bare-bones JavaScript project template.

 ## Why did you make this?